Smartling/SmartlingHelp/_articles/files/context/chrome-context-capture-extension/capture-context-from-webpages---chrome-context-capture-extension.md

 ---

-Smartling Account Owners and Project Managers can use the Chrome Context Capture Extension to [capture context](){: .cc-active}.
+Smartling Account Owners and Project Managers can use the Chrome Context Capture Extension to [capture context](/support/sections/context/).

 Only use the Chrome extension on **source language sites**.
 For example, if your primary web site is [www.domain.com](http://www.domain.com/) and the Spanish version is [es.domain.com](http://es.domain.com/), only use the extension on [www.domain.com](http://www.domain.com/).